globaleaks/whistleblowing-software/REST-spec.md

     :POST
         checks if all the 'Required' fields are present, then completes the submission in progress and returns a receipt.

-        * Request:
+        The WB may propose a receipt (because is a personal secret like a password, afterall)

+        * Request (optional, see "Rensponse Variant" below):
           {
-            'choosen-Receipt': 'String'
+            'proposed-receipt': 'String'
           }

-        * Response:
+        * Response (HTTP code 200):
-          If the receipt is fine with the node requisite, and is saved as identificative for the WB Tip, is echoed back to the client Status Code: 201 (Created)
+          If the receipt is acceptable with the node requisite (minimum length respected, lowecase/uppercase, and other detail that need to be setup during the context configuration), rs saved as authenticative secret for the WB Tip, is echoed back to the client Status Code: 201 (Created)

+          Status Code: 200 (OK)
+          { 'receipt': 'String' }

+        * Variant Response (HTTP code 201):
+          If the receipt do not fit node prerequisite, or is expected but not provide the submission is finalized, and the server create a receipt.
+          The client print back to the WB, who record that

+          Status Code: 201 (Created)
-          { 'Receipt': 'String' }
+          { 'receipt': 'String' }

         * Error handling:
           As per "common behaviour in /submission/<submission_$ID/*"

-          If the receipt is expected but is not provided, The submission is finalized, and the server create a receipt.
-The client need to check differencies, because
-          Status Code: 201 (Created)
-          {
-            'Receipt': 'String'
-          }

           If the field check fail
           Status Code: 406 (Not Acceptable)